MaMMoS-project/mammos-mumag/README.md

 # Installation & usage with Pixi (recommended)
-Run `pixi shell` to activate a container where `mmag` is installed.
+Run `pixi shell` in any subdirectory to activate a container where this package is installed.
 This package comes with several pixi tasks (in alphabetical order):
 - `clean`
 - `docs`